-Vote for the Iinnii Initiative at Oakland Zoo's Quarters for Conservation stations every time you visit the Zoo - pick up your free token when you enter.
+Visit us on Bison Day.
+Support and visit our National Parks.
 Learn more about bison and the important role that they play in the prairie environment, and in the history of our country.

 Often incorrectly called buffalo; both buffalo species are also in the Bovidae family, but both African buffalo and Asian water buffalo are in different genus than bison.

 Traditionally, American bison were split into two subspecies, the Wood and Plains bison.
 However recent evidence suggests that environmental factors can account for the differences in coat between the two subspecies, and genetic data from their mitochondrial DNA suggests they should not be divided.

 Evidence taken by some biologists may indicate American bison and European bison are actually the same species and should be placed in the genus Bos, not Bison.
 European bison are listed as endangered currently by the IUCN.

 Convention on International Trade in Endangered Species of Wild Fauna and Flora Appendices I, II, and III.
 (2012).
 Retrieved April 12, 2012 from http://www.cites.org/eng/app/appendices.php

 Jdeidi, T., Masseti, M., Nader, I., de Smet, K., & Cuzin, F. 2010.
 Canis lupus.
 In: IUCN 2011.
 IUCN Red List of Threatened Species.
 Version 2011.2.